wexample/wex/README.md

 - For sed :
   > Use `wex file/regex` in place of `sed -i ... filename`
   > Use -E option instead of -r (BSD format)
+- In Docker
+  > Do not mount dir that no exists locally

 # Testing